Abd Allah al-Mahdi Billah: Leadership of the Isma'ili and the Qarmatian schism

 Abu'l-Shalaghlagh died sometime after 893, and Sa'id became the head of the da'wa.
 In 899, the letters being sent to the senior missionaries from Salamiya revealed changes in the official doctrine of the movement.
 This worried Hamdan Qarmat, who sent his brother-in-law to Salamiya to investigate the matter.
-It was only there that Abdan learned of the new claim: that the expected, hidden imam was not Muhammad ibn Isma'il, but Sa'id himself.
+It was only there that Abdan learned of the new claim: that the hidden imam was not Muhammad ibn Isma'il, as commonly believed, but Sa'id.
 Upon learning of this, Hamdan denounced the leadership in Salamiya, gathered the Iraqi da'is and ordered them to cease the missionary effort.
-Shortly after he disappeared from his headquarters, and Abdan was assassinated at the instigation of Zakarawayh ibn Mihrawayh, who had remained loyal to Salamiya.
-These events caused a major split in the Isma'ili movement, between those who recognized Sa'id's claims to the imamate and those who rejected them.
-The latter are generally known by the term "Qarmatians", although this name was also applied by non-Isma'ilis in a pejorative sense to the supporters of the Fatimids.
-The Isma'ili communities that adhered to the Qarmatian view represented mostly the eastern Islamic world: Iraq, Bahrayn and northern Persia around Rayy.
+Shortly after he disappeared from his headquarters, and Abdan was assassinated at the instigation of Zakarawayh ibn Mihrawayh, who had apparently remained loyal to Salamiya.
+These events caused a major split in the Isma'ili movement, between those who recognised Sa'id's claims to the imamate and those who rejected them.
+The latter are generally known today by the term "Qarmatians", although the original connotation of the name is unclear, and was also applied by non-Isma'ili authors to the supporters of the Fatimids as well.
+The Isma'ili communities that adhered to the Qarmatian view represented mostly the eastern Islamic world: Iraq, Bahrayn and northern Persia around Rayy, while the communities in Yemen, Sindh, Ifriqiya and possibly Khurasan remained loyal to Salamiya.